 Visiting and touring of the facilities that are of interest to you can help you decide which has the right atmosphere and the most caring staff for your loved one.

 Personal care homes are one option for older Pennsylvanians to reside in, such as the one located at Messiah Lifeways at Messiah Village.
-Described as Enhanced Living, this personal care home offers a variety of floor plans and care services for older adults in Central Pennsylvania.
+Described as Enhanced Living, this option offers better personal care, a variety of floor plans and care services for older adults in Central Pennsylvania.

 Messiah Lifeways at Messiah Village offers support and enhances the lives of older adults with Christ-Like love, where they can age with purpose and zest, stay active and continue all that life has to offer without the worry of home maintenance, cooking, housekeeping and most importantly receiving the care they need on a daily basis.
 They also offer nursing care for future long-term health care needs along with short-term rehab.